 Starting a business is a huge commitment, and one of the biggest hurdles to launching one is often a lack of funding.

-In this guide, you’re going to learn exactly how to do this.
-From finding an idea to taking it to market, we’ll explore the steps to building a business without any capital.
+In this useful four-step guide, you’ll learn exactly how to do this.
+From finding an idea to taking it to market, we’ll explore the steps to building a business without needing any capital.

 Table of contents

 - Step 1: Coming up with ideas that can be quickly validated